Running a Serial MATLAB Job

 #Run your matlab script

-matlab -nojvm -singleCompThread -batch svd_matlab
+matlab -nojvm -singleCompThread -batch matlab_gpu

 In the above Slurm script, notice the new lines: #SBATCH -p nvidia and #SBATCH --gres=gpu:1